attentionneuron/attentionneuron.github.io/README.md

 # The Sensory Neuron as a Transformer: Permutation-Invariant Neural Networks for Reinforcement Learning

-This repo contains the source for the article. (arxiv link: https://arxiv.org/abs/2109.02869)
+This repo contains the source for the NeurIPS2021 paper (link: https://arxiv.org/abs/2109.02869).

 The article is served at https://attentionneuron.github.io/